aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/detect-file-format-and-check-format-compatibility/_index.md

 title: Detect File Format and Check Format Compatibility in Java
 articleTitle: Detect File Format and Check Format Compatibility
 linktitle: Detect File Format and Check Format Compatibility
-description: "Obtain information about the document format before opening it to avoid an exception if you are not sure what the actual content of the file is."
+description: "Obtain information about the document format before opening it to avoid an exception if you are not sure what the actual content of the file is using Java."
 type: docs
 weight: 20
 url: /java/detect-file-format-and-check-format-compatibility/